sahithyandev/s3/src/content/docs/database-systems/sql/02-commands.md

 ## Aggregate Functions

 Aggregate functions perform calculations on a set of values and return a single value.
-They are often used with `GROUP BY` to summarize data.
+Used with `GROUP BY` to summarize data.

+If all values in the aggregated field are `NULL`:
+- `COUNT(*)` returns total number of rows
+- `COUNT` returns 0
+- Otherwise, `NULL` is returned

+Otherwise, `NULL` values are ignored for all aggregate functions other than `COUNT`.

 ### COUNT